sanketgandhi/sanketgandhi.com/content/posts/2021-04-10-Macos-Nginx-PHP-Multiple-Version-Setup/index.md

 ![configuration](./configurations.jpg)

-Creating this guide for self reference so that every time I don't waste time on this stuff do something productive and it will help others too.
+Creating this guide for self reference so that every time I don't waste time on this stuff and do something productive.

 Prerequisite: Before setting up nginx/php, you need `xcode` with CLI tools installed on your machine.